 Experience Thinking Prompt

-Thinking Prompt is available now in varCHAR.
+Thinking Prompt is available now in Bonacci Studio.
 Connect your AI provider, point it at your databases, and let agents do the engineering.